 With JDOQL you do not do explicit joins.
-You instead use the fields/properties and navigate to the object you want to make use of in your query
+You instead use the fields/properties and navigate to the object you want to make use of in your query this.inventory.name == 'MyInventory'

-With 1-1/N-1 relations this is simply a reference to the field/property, and place some restriction on it, like this
+With 1-1/N-1 relations this is simply a reference to the field/property, and place some restriction on it, like this and thereafter refer to elemVar for the element in the collection to place restrictions on the element.
+Similarly you can use elemVar in the result clause